 - We are not persuaded by ATBA's argument that a Next Gen TV tuner mandate for all 84. television receivers, as well as smartphones and other mobile devices designed to receive and display television signals, is critical to the preservation of LPTV service.
-246 ATBA asserts that repacking following the incentive auction will displace thousands of LPTV stations and the more flexible characteristics of Next Gen TV may allow displaced LPTV stations to find spectrum in places where a displacement channel would otherwise be impossible.
-247 ATBA further asserts that LPTV stations may wish to be early adopters of Next Gen TV to distinguish their service and ensuring that Next Gen TV tuners are in all receive devices will enhance the service that LPTV stations can provide to the public.248 Although we are exempting LPTV stations from the local simulcasting requirement and allowing them to transition directly to ATSC 3.0 service, 249 we do not believe that a Next Gen TV tuner mandate is necessary to ensure the survival of the LPTV service.
+252 ATBA asserts that repacking following the incentive auction will displace thousands of LPTV stations and the more flexible characteristics of Next Gen TV may allow displaced LPTV stations to find spectrum in places where a displacement channel would otherwise be impossible.
+ATBA further asserts that LPTV stations may wish to be early adopters of Next Gen TV to distinguish their service and ensuring that Next Gen TV tuners are in all receive devices will enhance the service that LPTV stations can provide to the public.
+Although we are exempting LPTV stations from the local simulcasting requirement and allowing them to transition directly to ATSC 3.0 service, 255 we do not believe that a Next Gen TV tuner mandate is necessary to ensure the survival of the LPTV service.
 As discussed above, we expect that once broadcasters begin transmitting in ATSC 3.0, consumer demand for the advanced features of Next Gen TV will propel the manufacture and distribution of TV receivers with ATSC 3.0 tuners.
-250 We also agree with commenters that the incorporation of ATSC 3.0 tuners into smartphones and other mobile devices should be driven by consumer demand.251 - 85.
-We agree with commenters that it is unnecessary to require that all TV receivers sold after a specified date have an HDMI port to permit attachment of a converter device, such as an external tuner dongle, set-top box, or gateway device, that would enable the receivers to be easily upgradeable to receive ATSC 3.0 transmissions.
-The Public Interest Groups observe that in the past three years in which Consumer Reports has been testing new televisions, all of the tested devices contained at least one HDMI port.
-The Public Interest Groups assert that a consumer would be hard-pressed to purchase a tremendous benefits, creating demand for receivers capable of receiving an ATSC 3.0 signal"); Verance Comments at 2 ("[T]he entire package of Next Gen TV benefits is sufficiently compelling to spur market-driven adoption of the Next Gen TV standard without a tuner mandate."); CTA Reply at 6 ("Consumer demand should drive tuners inclusion and adoption.").
+256 We also agree with commenters that the incorporation of ATSC 3.0 tuners into smartphones and other mobile devices should be driven by consumer demand. - 85.
+We agree with commenters that it is unnecessary to require that all TV receivers sold after a specified date have an HDMI port to permit attachment of a converter device, such as an external tuner dongle, set-top box, or gateway device, that would enable the receivers to be easily upgradeable to air Next Gen TV will better inform receiver manufacturers and broadcasters as to whether the televisions of the future should include the equivalent of an ATSC 3.0 tuner."); AWARN Comments at 8 (asserting that its reliance on market forces is "grounded in the proposition that, as Americans become aware that AWARN alerts can provide lifesaving information instantaneously to their homes, worksites, schools, and to mobile devices literally at their fingertips, consumers will demand the service and manufacturers and service providers will respond for competitive purposes."); GatesAir Comments at 10 ("Next Generation TV will succeed because consumers will recognize its tremendous benefits, creating demand for receivers capable of receiving an ATSC 3.0 signal"); Verance Comments at 2 ("[T]he entire package of Next Gen TV benefits is sufficiently compelling to spur market-driven adoption of the Next Gen TV standard without a tuner mandate."); CTA Reply at 6 ("Consumer demand should drive tuners inclusion and adoption.").
 See also Letter from Julie M. Kearney, Vice President, Regulatory Affairs, Consumer Technology Association, to Marlene H. Dortch, Secretary, FCC, GN Docket No. 16-142, at 2 (filed July 13, 2017) (noting that "the South Korean transition to ATSC 3.0 is driving industry to deploy televisions with dual 1.0-3.0 tuners").

-246 ATBA Comments at 3-4.
+&lt;sup>252 ATBA Comments at 3-4.
 See also LPTV Spectrum Rights Coalition Reply at 3 (agreeing with ATBA that ATSC 3.0 capability must be included in all television receivers, including mobile devices).

-247 ATBA Comments at 3.
+&lt;sup>253 ATBA Comments at 3.

-249 See supra para.
+&lt;sup>255 See supra para.
 40.

-250 See supra para.
+&lt;sup>256 See supra para.
 83 and n.
-245.
+251.